stibinator/DuAEF_Duik_Docs/src/docs/controller-tools.md

 Sometimes, you may want to use custom layers as controllers (for example, if you designed it yourself in Photoshop, or want to use any existing layer as a controller).
 In this case, you can use this _tag_ tool on these layers so Duik can recognise them as controllers when using other controller tools, like [*Extract controllers*](#extract-controllers).

-Duik will add a new layer marker on the first frame of the layer, named "Controller".
+Duik will add a new layer marker on the first frame of the layer, named *Controller*.

 ## ![edit controller icon](img/duik-icons/edit-icon-r.png) Edit Controllers